B-29 Corner

 shape of one dyno end bell is different on the -12, and as I mentioned, the end vents are somewhat

-different, but frankly they are nuances appreciated by perhaps only a few dozen people in the world today.
+different, but frankly they are nuances appreciated by a very small number of people in the world today.

 DY-12 end view